New England’s success against COVID-19 could be a model

 States such as California and Nebraska are also doing as well as if not better than some New England states when it comes to new cases relative to population.
 And racial disparities in vaccinations persist in the region, as they do in many other corners of the country.

-In a series of tweetslast weekend, Dr. Ashish Jha, dean of Brown University’s School of Public Health in Providence, Rhode Island, contrasted the relatively low vaccination rates in Springfield, Massachusetts, one of the region’s largest, poorest and most racially diverse cities, with the near-complete vaccination of his hometown of Newton, an affluent, largely white Boston suburb.
+In a series of tweets last weekend, Dr. Ashish Jha, dean of Brown University’s School of Public Health in Providence, Rhode Island, contrasted the relatively low vaccination rates in Springfield, Massachusetts, one of the region’s largest, poorest and most racially diverse cities, with the near-complete vaccination of Newton, an affluent, largely white Boston suburb.

 “So if you are in a high vaccination state, your job is not done,” Jha wrote.
 “Because across America, there are too many people and communities for whom vaccines still remain out of reach.”